Business Retention and Expansion (BRE) Programs: Conducting Successful Business Retention and Expansion Visits

 The background on the project and purpose of the survey should clearly and concisely identify the survey sponsor or sponsors, why the survey is being conducted (the purpose statement), the intended use of the survey results, how the data will be presented, and any guidelines for the survey respondent.
 The confidential nature of the process must be stressed.

 If the visitation team will be scheduling the business interview directly with the business owner/operator, it is useful to prepare a script for use in the initial contact.
 It should be stressed that the script should serve as a guide for the conversation and should not be read verbatim.
 The script should contain a brief statement on the project background.
 The confidential nature of the process should be included in the script, as well as any "rules" for conducting the interview.
-A common rule for interviews is called the "skip it" rule, which tells the business owner/operator that he may choose not to answer any question without providing a reason for non-response.
+A common rule for interviews is called the "skip it" rule, which tells the business owner/operator that he or she may choose not to answer any question without providing a reason for non-response.
 This initial contact script can also be used again at the start of the formal interview process during the visit.

 There should be guidelines for the two-person team for before the visit, during the visit, and after the visit, and individual guidelines for the interviewer and the note-taker.